 Bengals' A.J.
 Green: No practice Friday

-Green (ankle) did not take part in Friday's practice, Tyler Dragon of The Cincinnati Enquirer reports.
+Green (ankle) will not practice Friday, Tyler Dragon of The Cincinnati Enquirer reports.

-Green has not practiced all week, so it's looking like his season debut will not come in Week 12.
-The Bengals will reveal Green's official status for Sunday's game against the Steelers when they release their final injury report of the week.
+It was another week of missed practices for Green, so he will almost certainly remain sidelined for Sunday's matchup with the Jets.
+The Bengals will provide an official update on Green's status when they release their final injury report of the week after Friday's practice.

 More News